Above the Rim: Plot

 Kyle-Lee Watson is a talented basketball player who is about to graduate from high school.
 While he waits to find out if he will receive a scholarship to Georgetown University, he finds himself in a difficult dilemma over a playground basketball tournament.
-He must decide whether to play for and follow his widely beloved basketball coach Mike Rollins and Birdie, a local drug dealer in the neighborhood.
+He must decide whether to play for and follow his widely beloved basketball coach Mike Rollins or Birdie, a local drug dealer in the neighborhood.
 Thomas "Shep" Sheppard, a former standout player himself, now works as a high school security guard.
-Kyle feels resentment towards the security guard, because Kyle's own mother is falling in love with Shep.
+Kyle feels resentment towards Shep, because Kyle's own mother Mailika is falling in love with Shep; Kyle thus decides to run with Birdie's team.

 Coincidentally, Kyle's coach also wants Shep to coach his team when he feels it is time for him to retire.
-It is later revealed to Kyle that Shep is Birdie's older brother.
-Kyle makes a decision to run with Birdie's team until he decided to come back to his old team, because of Birdie's wrongful actions against Flip and Kyle's friend Bugaloo.
-In the tournament, both Kyle's and Birdie's teams march to the finals, with Kyle's team playing solid team basketball, while Birdie's team plays a very rough & dirty style.
+It is later revealed to Kyle from Flip, a homeless crackhead and also Shep's old friend and teammate, that Shep is Birdie's older brother.
+The next night, Birdie humiliates Kyle's friend Bugaloo in front of his team; Bugaloo and Shep subsequently reveal to Kyle that Birdie had murdered Flip the night before.
+That same night, Shep challenges Kyle to a game of basketball, which he gets the better of Kyle and ultimately wins, trying to teach Kyle a lesson about owing himself and the others who help and care for him.
+This alongside Birdie's wrongful actions against Bugaloo and Flip makes Kyle decide to come back to his old team.
+In the tournament, both Kyle's and Birdie's teams march to the finals, with Kyle's team playing solid team basketball, while Birdie's team plays a very rough and dirty style.

 Before the finals, Birdie threatens Kyle, demanding Kyle to throw away the game, so that Birdie's team would win.
 Kyle is brutalized throughout the game, with Birdie's team having a solid lead.
 Shep, unable to watch any longer, joins Kyle's team.
 Despite being aggressively attacked throughout, Shep helps the team come back.
 In the final seconds, he passes the ball to Kyle, who dunks the ball and Kyle's team wins the game.

 After the loss, Birdie orders Motaw, his star player and gang member, to kill Kyle.
 Shep protects Kyle by jumping on him and Motaw shoots Shep.
-A security guard then fatally shoots Motaw twice.
-At a club, Bugaloo walks near Birdie and shoots Birdie, killing him, as revenge for previous humiliations.
-In the end, Kyle is revealed to have gotten the scholarship to Georgetown University.
-During a televised game, Kyle hits the game winner, while a recovered Shep watches with a smile.
+A plainclothes NYPD detective then fatally shoots Motaw twice.
+Bugaloo kills Birdie in the club, as revenge for previous humiliations and for trying to have Kyle killed.
+In the end, Kyle is revealed to have gotten the scholarship to Georgetown University while Mailika and Shep have started a relationship.
+During a televised game, Kyle hits the game winner, while a recovered Shep, Mailika and Coach Rollins watch with a smile.